 Introduction to the OpenStack Dashboard

-An overview of the OpenStack dashboard graphical user interface
+An overview of the Red Hat OpenStack Platform Dashboard graphical user interface

-The OpenStack dashboard is a web-based graphical user interface for managing OpenStack services.
+The Red Hat OpenStack Platform (RHOSP) Dashboard (horizon) is a web-based graphical user interface that you can use to manage RHOSP services.

-To access the browser dashboard, the dashboard service must be installed, and you must know the dashboard host name (or IP) and login password.
+To access the browser dashboard, you must install the Dashboard service, and you must know the dashboard host name, or IP, and login password.
 The dashboard URL is:

-The Admin tab provides an interface where administrative users can view usage and manage instances, volumes, flavors, images, projects, users, services, and quotas.
+In the Admin tab you can view usage and manage instances, volumes, flavors, images, projects, users, services, and quotas.

-The Admin tab displays in the main window only if you have logged in as a user with administrative privileges.
+The Admin tab displays in the main window when you log in as an admin user.